The piranha problem: Large effects swimming in a small pond: Example: hypothesized effect sizes in social priming

-All four of these options have major implications for the study of social priming and, more generally, for causal inference in an open-ended setting with large numbers of potential influences.
-First, if large interactions are possible, this suggests that stable individual treatment effects might be impossible to find: a 13\% effect of a particular intervention in one particular experiment might be $-18\%$ in another context or $+2\%$ in the presence of some other unnoticed factor, and this in turn raises questions about the relevance of any particular study.
-Second, if effects are much smaller than reported, this suggests that existing studies are extremely underpowered \citep{BIMNFRM13}, so that published estimates are drastically overestimated and often in the wrong direction \citep{gelman2014}, thus essentially noise.
-Third, a restriction of the universe of potential stimuli would require an overhaul of the underlying theoretical framework in which just about any stimulus can cause a noticeable change.
+All these options have major implications for the study of social priming and, more generally, for causal inference in an open-ended setting with large numbers of potential influences.
+If large interactions are possible, this suggests that stable individual treatment effects might be impossible to find: a 13\% effect of a particular intervention in one particular experiment might be $-18\%$ in another context or $+2\%$ in the presence of some other unnoticed factor, and this in turn raises questions about the relevance of any particular study.
+If effects are much smaller than reported, this suggests that existing studies are extremely underpowered, so that published estimates are drastically overestimated and often in the wrong direction \citep{gelman2014}, thus essentially noise.
+At the same time, a restriction of the universe of potential stimuli would require an overhaul of the underlying theoretical framework in which just about any stimulus can cause a noticeable change.
 For example, if we think there cannot be more than five or ten large effects on walking speed, it would seem a stretch that unnoticed words in a sentence scrambling test would be one of these special factors.
-Fourth, if the distribution of effects is represented by a long series, most of whose elements are tiny, this implies a prior distribution with a spike near zero, which in turn would result in near-zero estimated effect sizes in most cases.
-Our point is not that all effects are zero but rather that in a world of essentially infinite possible causal factors, some external structure must be applied in order to be able to estimate stable effects from finite samples.
+Finally, if the distribution of average effects is represented by a long series, most of whose elements are tiny (either because of small individual effects or because any large effects occur infrequently in the general population, as with rare diseases or short-term interventions with rapidly decaying effects), this implies a prior distribution on average effect sizes with a spike near zero, which in turn would result in near-zero estimated population effect sizes in most cases.
+Our point is not that all effects are zero but rather that in a world of essentially infinitely many possible causal factors, some external structure must be applied in order to identify stable effects from finite samples.